 December 28, 2019.
 I sometimes get asked "which software protection tool/algorithm/product should I be using?"
 That is the wrong question to ask, or, at least, the wrong end in which to start asking the question.
 Software protection isn't a thing, it's a process.
 This process starts with a detailed attack model: what are your attackers after, how good are they, what tools are they likely to use, etc. Then you need to think about what overhead you are willing to absorb; the more protection you add, the more slowdown/space increase you can expect.
 And, even when you have settled on a particular set of protection tools, the process doesn't end there; you have to put a plan in place for when the attackers still break through your protections.
 A vendor who tells you to "set it and forget it, just apply our tool and you're done," is simply lying.
 A serious and trustworthy vendor is one who instead tells you that "all our techniques will eventially succumb to a serious adversary, but we monitor hacker groups to learn what techniques are about to become obsolete, and when they do, we have new tricks in our back pocket to roll out."

 December 28, 2019.
 I would like to maintain an up-to-date list of all companies in the software protection space.
-Below is my first stab at such a list.
-If you know of others, please let me know, and I will add them.
+This list has been moved here.

 December 27, 2019.
 Getting started with Tigress can seem like a daunting task, given that there are some 250 different options to choose from!
 I added a page with "recipes" here.
 Hopefully this should give you some ideas on how to get started.
 If you use Tigress for something useful and would like to share your experiences, please send me your script and I will add it to the recipes page!